 M4 HUPC students will continue their second and final year of AHEC Scholars.
 In their fourth and final year of HUPC, students will complete their longitudinal project in the fall and present their findings at Student Research Day in the spring.
-They will also choose a senior elective and qualifying extracurricular activity.
+They will also take the required HUPC senior elective and continue their extracurricular activities.

 If I commit to and complete HUPC, do I have to commit to a particular type of residency or practice after graduation?

 No, HUPC has no requirements beyond COM graduation.
 While we encourage all HUPC students to pursue a career path in Primary Care Medicine in underserved communities, we understand this will not always be the case.
-However, we strongly feel the unique HUPC didactic and clinical experiences the students receive will have positive, long-lasting influence as they pursue their medical career.
+However, we strongly feel the unique HUPC didactic and clinical experiences the students receive will have a positive, long-lasting influence as they pursue their medical career, no matter the focus.

 Does HUPC help prepare me for a career in Family Medicine?

 HUPC can help prepare you for a career in any primary care field.
-This includes Family Medicine, General Internal Medicine, General Pediatrics, or General OB/GYN.
+This includes Family Medicine, Geriatrics, General Internal Medicine, General Pediatrics, Combined Internal Medicine/Pediatrics, or General OB/GYN.